 - Time limit: The game ends automatically either after 90 in-game minutes (86400 frames) or when no unit dies for 5 real-world minutes.
 When any of that happens, the win is assigned to the bot that has higher in-game kills+razings score, computed as BWAPI::Player::getKillScore() + BWAPI::Player::getRazingScore();

-- Speed: Games run at speed 20 (which is approximately 30% faster than the "Fastest" speed setting).
+- Speed: By default, the games run at speed=20 (which is approximately 30% faster than the "Fastest" speed setting).
 Specific periods of the game are dynamically accelerated to maximum speed (speed=0).

-- We will stream every match live on our home page or at Hitbox.tv.
+- We stream every match live on our home page or at Twitch.tv.
 The replays are saved on the server and will be published after the tournament.

-- We select a random map from our map pool.
+- Maps are selected randomly from our map pool.

 - Complete map vision, or any other flags/cheats are forbidden.

-- If the match result is for some unknown reason evaluated incorrectly, admins can fix it based on the replay file (replay files are accessible for users after logging in).
+- If the match result is evaluated incorrectly for some unknown reason, admins can fix it based on the replay file (replay files are accessible for users after logging in).

 Here, we're getting a bit more technical.